CENSOR1337/FiveM_randomization/README.md

 # cfx_randomization (QOL)

-Easily random an items from dictionary.
+Easily random items from the dictionary.

 ## Examples